ns-mkusper/terraform-multiregion-openvpn/README.md

 3. As a VPN client, I recommend [tunnelblick](https://tunnelblick.net), where setup is especially easy.
 When step 2 above finished, you are left with several new files in the working directory which can be used to configure the client.
 Assuming you didn't change the `VPN_NAME`, one of these files is `default.ovpn`.
 Simply drag the new `default.ovpn` file onto the tunnelblick icon in the menubar and connect with the user/password you set in the Makefile.
 Done!
 You can verify your configuration by visiting a place like [http://www.whatsmyip.org/](http://www.whatsmyip.org/).

-## Amazonn credentials setup for Multi-Account
+## Amazon credentials setup for Multi-Account

 I'm implementing this as a _Security First_ implementation, so have set this up with roles in mind (not IAM Users, which is a security vector).
 With this in mind, I utilize a `Zero Trust` account, then  role assume out of it.
 Due to this your credentials should mirror this setup.